We provide a wide range of cathodic protection (CP) services and solutions that prevent and control corrosion as a part of integrity management.

-Below, we have listed and described our various cathodic protection services relevant to this sub-industry.
+Below, we have listed and described our various cathodic protection services relevant to this onshore facilities.

 We provide cathodic protection modelling of all types of structures and pipelines.
 Our experts have developed a powerful software solution for this purpose, SeaCorrTM , which can be used to simulate a wide range of structures.
 The main objective of CP modelling is to demonstrate the actual performance of a CP system.

 We simulate CP performance throughout its service life on structures with or without coating, using sacrificial anodes, impressed current as well as hybrid systems.
-SeaCorrTM is an excellent tool to use when considering life extension.
-It utilises our unique database with real life data in order to simulate the exact amount of retrofit anodes needed.
+SeaCorrTMis an excellent tool to use when considering life extension, as it utilises our unique database with real life data in order to simulate the exact amount of retrofit anodes needed.
 This comprehensive approach gives us a competitive edge with regard to the quality and reliability of our CP modelling results.
 In addition we can verify CP designs, using design code values.

 Typical cases evaluated by CP modelling: